LXiong/AdViewSDK_Android-3.4.4/README.md

 **4.1 Add permission code**

-Required permissions should be added (please refer to AndroidManifest file in the AdViewDemo project).
+Required permissions should be added (please refer to AndroidManifest file in the **AdViewTestDemoEN** project).

 ```
 	<uses-permission android:name="android.permission.READ_PHONE_STATE" />